TI-Toolkit/tivars_lib_py/README.md

 Clone this repository into your next project and import the package via `import tivars`.
 You can run the test suite via `__main__.py`, or run individual tests found in `tests/` with `unittest`.

+Official releases are coming soon.
+All versions require Python 3.10+ to run.

 ## How to Use

 ### Creating vars